How the Protestant Reformers are Still Changing the World

 William Tyndale (c.1494–1536) and the English Reformation:

 Long before the Reformation, God raised-up a significant individual to bring the Bible to England; his name was John Wycliffe (c.1329-1384).
 His Bible translation positively affected the spiritual well-being of his own country for over two centuries.
 In the early days of the Reformation, though, the Lord raised-up another intrepid Reformer to continue Wycliffe’s work; his name was William Tyndale.
-Little is known of Tyndale’s early life, however he had an innate gift for languages and it is reported that he became fluent in seven different languages—Greek, Hebrew, Latin, German, Dutch, French, and Spanish!
+Little is known of Tyndale’s early life, however he had an innate gift for languages and it is reported that he became fluent in seven different ancient and foreign languages—Greek, Hebrew, Latin, German, Dutch, French, and Spanish!
 Tyndale attended Magdalen Hall at Oxford University where he received a Bachelor of Arts in 1512 and a Master of Arts in 1515.
 Later while teaching at Oxford he became deeply disturbed by the lack of Bible knowledge amongst his students and resolved to produce a new translation of the Bible.
 He famously quarreled with an English clergyman and said, “If God spare my life, ere many years, I will cause a boy that driveth the plough to know more of the Scripture than thou dost.”
 This kind of combative attitude offended the leaders of the English church, and in time Tyndale was treated as a trouble-maker, an outcast, and eventually as a heretic.
 He fled to the Netherlands and quietly continued his work of Bible translation.
 The normal way of getting copies of his Scriptures into England was to smuggle them into the country hidden in a bolt of fabric.
 Several sympathetic Dutch merchants assisted Tyndale in this effort.
 Despite the determination of the authorities in the English church to intercept these Bibles, copies of Tyndale’s work spread throughout England.
 Finally, while in the Netherlands Tyndale was betrayed by a fellow Englishman and captured by agents of King Henry VIII.
 After suffering in a dark and dank prison cell for seventeen months he was put to death by strangulation and his body was burned (1536).
 His final words were, “Lord open the King of England’s eyes!”
 In a short time, Tyndale’s prayer was answered and his associate, Miles Coverdale, was able to produce a translation of the Bible sponsored by the leader of the English Privy Council, Thomas Cromwell.
 Three years after Tyndale’s death The Great Bible—which is comprised mostly of Tyndale’s work—was published in 1539 and spread throughout the land.
 Tyndale has been rightly called “The Father of the English Reformation.”

 John Calvin (1509-1564) and the Swiss Reformation: